Project and Environmental Review Renewal

 Until the end of December 2014, Port Metro Vancouver holds a Head Lease with the Province of British Columbia that conveys authority over the use of waters and foreshore lands associated with the provincial bed of the Fraser River.
 After 2014, the province will resume responsibility for managing these areas of the river.

 At this time, Port Metro Vancouver is no longer accepting project permit applications in the Head Lease area.
-For potential projects in the Head Lease area prior to December 2014, contact Port Metro Vancouver for more information.
+Port Metro Vancouver’s Environmental Programs Department will continue to accept projects that are considered maintenance or emergency works.

 Permits must be obtained for any development activities on land, water and air space administered by Port Metro Vancouver, including all property leased or licensed to other parties.
 New developments should also support land use objectives as described in the Port Metro Vancouver Land Use Plan.